scottjad/slice/README.markdown

           (css (rule "h1" :color :blue)))

-One difference between slices and normal functions is that the return value of every form in the body of a slice will be added to the return map.
+One difference between slices and normal functions is that the return value of every form in the body of a slice will be added to the map returned.
+So in the example above, none of the forms have side effects but css is not the only form included in the map returned.

+Another difference is that when defining a slice that doesn't take any args like example above the arg list can be ommited.
+Also when calling slices that take no args, like jquery above, they don't need to be enclosed in ().
 See tricks for other differences.

 So the slice above will return a map like :